This website is best viewed in

 The decision to do the therapy a second time is taken after seeing the progress/improvements after the first therapy.
 If the patients show some encouraging improvement, then the entire medical and rehabilitation team reviews the case and a second treatment may be recommended.
 This may be done anytime between 3-6 months of the first therapy.

 We will review what other medications the patient is already on.
 In most cases we do not discontinue any already going on treatment.
-However this is decided on a case-by-case basis.
-Blood thinners like aspirin, clopidrogel, warfarin, etc. needs to be stopped.
+However, this is decided on a case-by-case basis.
+Blood thinners like aspirin, clopidogrel, warfarin, etc. need to be stopped.
 Please inform us about any medications you are taking beforehand.

 Our data is regularly published in various medical and scientific journals (available for reading on our website).
 You are strongly advised to study these before proceeding with treatment.